China manufacturing measure ticks up in June | Taiwan News

-BEIJING (AP) — A survey shows China's manufacturing activity accelerated in June, helped by stronger foreign demand for Chinese goods.
+BEIJING (AP) — China's manufacturing activity accelerated in June, helped by stronger foreign demand for Chinese goods, a survey released Friday showed.

 The Federation of Logistics & Purchasing said it was the 11th straight month of improvement.